SolCharms/Betelgeuse/README.md

 ## Disclaimer

 The project, codenamed 'Betelgeuse' is un-audited open-source software.
 It was built from the ground up by a single developer over a 7 day period (Jan 10 2023 - Jan 17 2023) for submission in Solana's Sandstorm hackathon.
 Any use of this software is done so at your own risk and the developer induces zero liabilty in doing so.
+(Edit: Indeed, see the future implementations section at the end of this readme to grasp how much was learned just in the process of this demonstration).

 Furthermore, the speculative positions in this demo are purely hypothetical and intended for use as educational tools only.
 They are not to be construed as having any financial relevance whatsoever, nor insight into the financial markets, nor financial advice.